 1900 – complete Scafell Pike (2 hours 50 minutes)

 0340 – finish Snowdon (3 hours 30 minutes)

 National 3 Peaks Challenge Route

-We opted to start the National 3 Peaks Challenge in Scotland and end in Wales, tackling Ben Nevis, Scafell Pike and finally Snowdon.
-This is because Snowdon is only a couple of hours from our home, so we could get home and not worry about having to find alternative accommodation for a second night.
+We opted to start the National 3 Peaks Challenge in Scotland and end in Wales, tackling Ben Nevis, Scafell Pike and Snowdon.
+This is because Snowdon is only a couple of hours from our home, so we could get home and not worry about finding alternative accommodation for a second night.

-The other option is to start in Wales and end in Scotland, but it’s down to personal preference.
-Ben Nevis is a really enjoyable walk, but I’m not sure I’d want to do it as the final hill.
-It’s the longest walk, the highest mountain and has the longest drive to or from it.
+The other option is to start in Wales and end in Scotland, but it depends on personal preference.
+Ben Nevis is a delightful walk, but I’m not sure I’d want to do it as the final hill.
+It’s the longest walk, the highest mountain, and the longest drive to or from it.

-Below is the National 3 Peaks Challenge car park locations.
+Below are the National 3 Peaks Challenge car park locations.